dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 string json = JsonSerializer.Serialize<JsonObject>(jObject, jObject.Options);
 string json = JsonSerializer.Serialize<JsonNode>(jObject, jObject.Options);
 ```

-The `JsonSerializerOptions` is associated with a root `JsonNode` and used to specify supported options including run-time added custom converters.

 ## Deserialize interop
 For deserializing JSON to a `JsonNode`, a static "Parse()" method on `JsonNode` and all derived node types is provided: